Render HTML file in NodeJS/ExpressJS

 In static templates, we cannot pass custom variables and customize the template based on our needs.
 In dynamic templates, we can pass dynamic variables and render HTML files with different values.

 Let’s build a simple project to understand the templating in Express.
-I am going to use pug templating engine which is very popular and recommended by Express as well.
-We use Pug for this website as well, in fact, this page is rendered using Pug templates.
+We will use the pug templating engine which is very popular and recommended by Express as well.
+We have used Pug for this website as well, in fact, this page is rendered using Pug templates.

 Let’s install our dependencies.